 This year, 318 walkers and runners participated in person and virtually, and 50 volunteers helped make the event a success.
 With sponsorships, donations and participation fees, the event raised over $16,000 in proceeds to benefit the work of App State’s Parent to Parent Family Support Network-High Country (FSN-HC), which assists regional families who have children with special needs.
 A $10,000 matching grant from Health Foundation Inc. raised the total to $26,433.

-The Halloween-themed fundraising and awareness raising event is a USA Track & Field (USATF)-certified 5K and 10K race with a free costume march and contest where children, adults and pets can all show off their unique costumes and share in the fun.
-The race is named in honor of Dr. Charles R. Duke, event sponsor and former dean of the university’s Reich College of Education.
+The Halloween-themed fundraising and awareness-raising event is a USA Track & Field-certified 5K and 10K race with a free costume march and contest in which children, adults and pets can all show off their creativity and share in the fun.
+Spooky Duke is named in honor of Dr. Charles R. Duke, event sponsor and former dean of App State’s Reich College of Education (RCOE).

-Parent to Parent Family Support Network-High Country, housed in Appalachian’s Reich College of Education, provides free support and information to families who have a premature baby; a child with a disability, an emotional or behavioral challenge, a mental illness or a chronic health condition; or to families who are grieving the death of a child.
-The program serves Alleghany, Ashe, Mitchell, Watauga, Wilkes and Yancey counties.
+App State’s Parent to Parent (FSN-HC), housed in RCOE, provides free support and information to families who have a premature baby or a child with a disability, an emotional or behavioral challenge, a mental illness or a chronic health condition, and also assists families who are grieving the death of a child.
+The program serves Alleghany, Ashe, Avery, Mitchell, Watauga, Wilkes and Yancey counties.

 About Parent to Parent Family Support Network-High Country